🎉Be Part of the Best in Test Awards! 🎉 Find out more

 It acts as a tool to control how often we make incorrect conclusions.

-As a very basic definition, significance level alpha represents the probability of committing a Type I error -- which happens when there's a false positive, or think you've spotted a conversion difference that doesn't actually exist.
+As a very basic definition, significance level alpha represents the probability of committing a type I error -- which happens when there's a false positive, or think you've spotted a conversion difference that doesn't actually exist.

 Calculating sample size ahead of running an A/B test